skip to content

 What if I do nothing in response to an expiation notice?

-After 28 days have passed from the date of the expiation notice, the authority that issued you with the expiation notice will then issue you with an expiation reminder notice.
+After 28 days have passed from the date of the expiation notice, the authority that issued you the expiation notice will then issue you with an expiation reminder notice.

 An expiation reminder notice must specify the amount of the expiation fee, to whom the fee is payable and the period within which it is payable.
 Like the expiation notice, it must be accompanied by another notice in the prescribed format through which you can elect (choose) to be prosecuted.
 A set reminder notice fee, which may include particular costs which were incurred in reminding you, will be added to the unpaid expiation fee [see Expiation of Offences Regulations 2011 (SA) reg 5].